 Design elements like arbors, flower beds, benches, birdbaths, statues, white picket fences, stone fence, garden path, or fountains grace the landscape of an English garden.
 If you love a rose garden, here are 31 Secrets on How to Grow Roses.

 An English Cottage Garden is one of my favorite garden theme ideas.
-They transform your backyard into a breathtaking space that the whole family will love.
+They transform your backyard into a breathtaking space with flowering plants that the whole family will love.

 Here’s a tour of English Garden Theme Ideas to get your creative juices flowing: